 In other cases, substance use disorders can occur during or after recovery from an eating disorder as a person sets down one coping skill for another, a phenomenon known in the therapeutic community as symptom substitution.
 This can lead to a dangerous and frustrating process of “whack-a-mole” treatment – effectively addressing substance use symptoms only to see an increase in eating disorder behaviors and vice versa.

-Due to this documented struggle, it is important for those facing an overlap of these two concerns to be aware of the best practices for treatment.
+Due to this documented struggle, it is important for those facing an overlap of these two concerns to be aware of best practices for treatment.

-- Assess the Safety of the Individual
+1. Assess the Safety of the Individual

 The physical safety of the individual needs to be prioritized and assessed first to determine the most appropriate treatment plan.
 It is essential to assess whether supportive medical care or hospitalization is indicated due to the disordered eating behaviors or substance use.
-For example, it is possible that the individual may require a medical detoxification program with ongoing monitoring to safely and comfortably withdrawal from certain substances, such as alcohol or benzodiazepines.
-This type of assessment might occur by a medical or mental health professional during an initial intake screening or a bio-psycho-social assessment.
+For example, it is possible the individual may require a medical detoxification program with ongoing monitoring to withdraw from certain substances safely and comfortably, such as alcohol or benzodiazepines.
+This type of assessment might occur by a medical or mental health professional during an initial intake screening or bio-psycho-social assessment.
 The assessor would inquire about the types and quantity of substances used, length of usage, age, gender, and medical history.
-Medical labs and an EKG and are generally recommended, as well.
+Medical labs and an EKG are generally recommended, as well.

-When assessing the severity of disordered eating, immediate medical intervention and monitoring might be needed if someone is purging multiple times a day, severely restricting fluids, at a very low weight and/or experiencing physical symptoms such as fainting, dizziness upon standing, or low heart rate.
+When assessing the severity of disordered eating, immediate medical attention and monitoring might be needed if someone is purging multiple times a day, severely restricting fluids, at a very low weight and/or experiencing physical symptoms such as fainting, dizziness upon standing, or low heart rate.

-- Evaluate Treatment Needs
+2. Evaluate Treatment Needs

-Once a screening has been done to determine if immediate medical intervention or monitoring is necessary to ensure safety, the next step is to appropriately match the recommended level of treatment to the individual’s needs.
-When diagnosing a substance use or eating disorder and determining the best therapeutic intervention, the clinician will evaluate the level of distress, frequency and duration of symptoms, as well as the client’s level of motivation, support from others, and environmental stress.
+Once a screening has been done to determine if immediate medical intervention or monitoring is necessary to ensure safety, the next step is to appropriately match the recommended level of care to the individual’s medical, nutritional, and psychological needs.
+When diagnosing a substance use or eating disorder and determining the best therapeutic intervention, the clinician will evaluate level of distress, frequency, and duration of symptoms, as well as the client’s level of motivation, support from others, and environmental stress.

-- Determine If Concurrent Treatment is Necessary
+3. Determine If Concurrent Treatment is Necessary

 One of the most important elements to consider when addressing substance use and eating disorders is the need for concurrent treatment.
-Effective co-occurring programs have an appreciation for potential risk of relapse and the need for a potentially longer and a more comprehensive treatment approach.
-The interaction between substance use disorders and eating disorders is complex and individualized.
+Effective dual diagnosis programs have an appreciation for potential risk of relapse and the need for a potentially longer and more comprehensive treatment approach.
+The interaction between substance use disorders and eating disorders is complex and treatment should be highly individualized.
 Substances may be used or abused to cope with the eating disorder, such as using substances to increase appetite.
-Alternatively, substances may be used in service of the eating disorder such as using substances to purge, decrease appetite or escape thoughts and feelings.
+Alternatively, substances may be used in service to the eating disorder such as using substances to purge, decrease appetite or escape intrusive thoughts, intense urges, and distressing feelings.

-- Decide on a Treatment Track
+4. Decide on a Treatment Track

 A person’s choice of substances is often connected to the distressing emotional state they are trying to manage.
 This can lead to a cycle that is difficult to break.
-The eating disorder symptoms can lead to an increase in substance use which can potentially result in the ongoing worsening of both diagnoses.
+The eating disorder symptoms can lead to an increase in substance use which can potentially result in ongoing worsening of both diagnoses.
 Best practice intervention includes treatment with cross-trained staff and integrated supportive care.
-Beyond the interruption of symptoms, these programs need to address other co-occurring diagnoses and underlying issues such as trauma, anxiety/depression, relational/interpersonal factors, developmental factors, and neurobiological factors.
-A quality co-occurring treatment program will work to increase understanding of the connection between substance use, eating disorder behaviors and current functioning/quality of life.
+Beyond the interruption of symptoms, these programs need to address other co-occurring diagnoses and underlying issues such as PTSD/trauma, anxiety/depression, relational/interpersonal factors, developmental factors, and neurobiological factors.
+A quality co-occurring treatment program will work to increase understanding of the connection between substance use, eating disorder behaviors, comorbid diagnoses, and current functioning/quality of life.